💲 Listing Fee

-UpNest is fast and the agents in its network are generally solid.
-But because it doesn’t pre-negotiate commission fees or buyer rebates on your behalf, savings aren’t guaranteed and are limited compared to some competitors.
+UpNest is fast, and the agents in its network are generally solid.
+But because it doesn’t pre-negotiate commission fees or buyer rebates on your behalf, savings aren’t very good compared to other low commission brokerages.

 Bottom line: Is UpNest right for you?